Bradltr95/DemoApp/README.md

 phpDemo - Create by Bradley Latreille
 -------------------------------------
 An application that demonstrates my ability to use PHP and MySQLi.
-The app lets tyou Add, Delete, and View entires into the database.
+The app lets you Add, Delete, and View entires into the database.
 I have also included two buttons that will let you create the database and the database_table.
 This way you do not have to manually create a database and table to use the project out of the box.

 IMPORTANT INFORMATION:
 I am using a localhost to run this applicaiton.